cloudjubei/thefactory-db/docs/TESTING_E2E.md

 docker exec -it thefactory-db-postgres-e2e psql -U user -d "thefactory-db"
 ```

-- First run will download a small embedding model for Transformers.js.
+- First run will download the embedding model for Transformers.js when tests execute hybrid search.
 This requires internet access or a previously cached model.